 The University will only notify the Department of Home Affairs of the outcome if you:

 - Choose not to appeal an unsatisfactory outcome.

 - Elect not to appeal to the Ombudsman after an appeal to the Academic Board.

-- Do not advise the Academic Secretary of an appeal to the Victorian Ombudsman within the 10 working days.
+- Do not advise the Academic Secretary of an appeal to the Victorian Ombudsman within the 10 business days.

 - Exhaust the appeal options listed above and the original decision is still upheld.